 Application Fee \$50

+3 20

 For students entering any degree program.

 Readmission Fee \$50

 For students who have been inactive for more than 12 months or who are entering another

 degree program.

 Course Credit Review Fee \$200

+\$200

 For students requesting the awarding of academic credit for a prior educational experience.

 Professional Fees \$350

 Mandatory fee to register student with accrediting bodies.

+Handdoly lee to legisler student with accreaning bodies.

 Late Fee \$50

 After 15 days of the invoice due date

 Payment plan fee, per payment \$25

 Graduation Processing Fee \$100

-ΨΙΟΟ
+Charged to all students before graduation \$100

 Charged to all students before graduation

 Transcript Fee (after the first three)

 Online and/or mailed within the US \$20

 International original mailed \$50